silviamaggi/smd-com/_posts/2023-07-13-my-temporary-disability.md

 ## How I managed

-### My everyday life

 Luckily, I had every possible help from my husband and my parents.
 I used the left hand and arm as little as possible, and had to learn how to use fork and spoon with my right hand.
 I suspect watching me eating felt like watching Bambi taking his first steps.

-### My work

-Taking time off was not an option, so I set up macOS’ Voice Control.
+Taking time off work was not an option, so I set up macOS’ Voice Control.
 I was advantaged because I normally use the mouse with the right hand, a plus that helped me greatly for reasons I’m going to explain.

 ## The setup